-“Ten Days in the Valley” stars Kyra Sedgwick as Jane Sadler, an overworked television producer and single mother in the middle of a separation whose life is turned upside down when her young daughter goes missing in the middle of the night.
-Just like her controversial police TV show, everything is a mystery, everyone has a secret, and no one can be trusted.
-“Ten Days in The Valley,” a thrilling mystery, debuts this fall on The ABC Television Network.
+“Ten Days in the Valley” stars award-winning actress Kyra Sedgwick as Jane Sadler, an overworked television producer and single mother, in the middle of a fractious separation.
+Jane’s life is turned upside down when her young daughter goes missing in the middle of the night.
+And just like her controversial police TV show, everything is a mystery, everyone has a secret and no one can be trusted.
+“Ten Days in the Valley,” a thrilling character-driven mystery, airs Sunday nights on The ABC Television Network.

-After her award-winning documentary brings down the San Diego Police Department, Jane takes her storytelling talents to the fictional world with a television cop drama.
-But the pressures and stress of balancing her career with being a devoted mom start to take their toll on Jane.
-When her daughter, Lake (Abigail Pniowsky), goes missing, and the Los Angeles Police Department starts to investigate, Jane’s world only gets more difficult.
+After her award-winning documentary brings down the San Diego Police Department, Jane Sadler decides to turn her storytelling talents to fiction and launches a new television cop drama – a barely fictionalized account of corruption within the Los Angeles Police Department.
+But the pressures of balancing her demanding career with being a devoted single mother start to take their toll on Jane.
+When her daughter, Lake (Abigail Pniowsky), goes missing, and the Robbery-Homicide Division of the LAPD starts to investigate, Jane’s world quickly begins to implode.

-The series also features Emily Kinney as Casey, Jane’s upbeat young assistant who looks up to her boss as a role model; Currie Graham as Henry Vega, the charismatic yet demanding director at the helm of Jane’s new series; Nelson Lee as Sheldon, the laid-back yet unpredictable drug supplier who launders his drug money through a popular taco truck; Ali Stroker as Tamara, a writer and crack researcher in Jane’s internal writers’ room; Ella Thomas as Isobel, the complicated, charming and fiercely intelligent star of Jane’s show; Beth Triffon as Mackenzie, script coordinator for Jane’s series and an earnest aspiring writer herself; and Mark L. Young as PJ, the friendly and street-smart neighborhood drug supplier who dreams of becoming a writer.
+The series also features Ali Liebert as Nickole, Bird’s tough-ass colleague; Marisol Ramirez as Jane’s long-suffering nanny; Emily Kinney as Casey, Jane’s upbeat young assistant who desperately wants to look up to her boss as a role model; Currie Graham as Henry Vega, the charismatic yet demanding producing-director at the helm of Jane’s new series; Beth Triffon as Mackenzie, Jane’s script coordinator and a vulnerable romantic; Ella Thomas as Isabel, the complicated star of Jane’s show; Ali Stroker as Tamara, a writer and crack researcher in Jane’s writer’s room; Nelson Lee as Sheldon, the laid-back yet unpredictable drug supplier who launders his drug money through a popular taco truck business; and Mark L. Young as PJ, a street-smart neighborhood drug dealer who dreams of becoming a writer.